Why you Can’t Miss Venice in February

 Today’s Carnevale: A Great Reason to Visit Venice in February

 After Napoleon’s conquest of Northern Italy and Venice in 1797, the once-great empire fell into a period of poverty.
 However, with the dawn of world tourism and its particular interest in the former Venetian Empire, the city rose to greatness once again.
 Not long ago, Carnevale was resurrected and came to be its present-day form.
 Today, its original licentiousness has toned down and visitors world-over take the trek to this cluster of tiny islands to partake in a tradition seeped in the proud history of the Venetian Empire.

-If you’re itching to get to the celebrations this year, the official Fat Tuesday date is February 12.
-The famous costume contest, held in St. Mark’s square, will hold its frist rounds from February 2-6 at 11am and 3pm, it’s semi-finals from the 7th-10th at 11am and 4pm, and the final competition on Sunday, February 10 at 11am.
+If you’re visiting Venice in February, check out the Carnival of Venice official website to have a complete lists of all the events.
+We suggest you not to miss the famous costume contest, held in St. Mark’s square!
 The contest not only involves what the people wear on their bodies, but takes into account the traditional masks, which have played a leading role in Venetian history for centuries and whose significance and types are said to trace back to the drama genre Commedia dell’Art of the 16th century.

-To put it in the words of Select Italy’s president Andrea Sertoli, “Carnevale is one of Italy’s most breathtaking sights.
-Venice is already a city whose ties to the past seem more strong than its ties to the present and the city is never more timeless and enchanting than during the celebration.”
+Venice is a city whose ties to the past seem more strong than its ties to the present and the city is never more timeless and enchanting than during the celebration.
 For more on the colorful history of this legendary Italian empire, we recommend the BBC documentary Francesco’s Venice, which traces the city from its roots in the 600s to its conquest of Napoleon.